The Options are accessed by clicking the gear button in the top right corner of TNM's window.

 - Enable the options Load data from last opened file and Run all monitors on program startup;

-- Create, set up and save the monitoring project with non-interactive actions only (e.g. Send email and Send jabber message);
+- Create, set up and save the monitoring project with non-interactive actions only (such as Send email and Write to event log);

 - Do not run the service manually when the program is running in standard mode;

 - Do not run the program through its shortcut or executable file when it's running as a service.